Skip to main content

 Which vibe coding tool is cheapest?

+Trae by ByteDance is completely free during early access with Claude 3.7 Sonnet and GPT-4o included.
 Taskade Genesis offers the most generous free tier with unlimited app creation.
 Cline is free and open-source but requires your own API key.
 Cursor and Windsurf have free tiers with limited AI features.
-Bolt.new and Lovable have restrictive free tiers and cost $20-25/month for full access.
+Bolt.new ($25/mo) and Lovable ($25/mo) have restrictive free tiers and jumped in price during 2026.
+Genesis Starter at $6/mo provides unlimited everything — the best value in paid tiers.

 How fast is the vibe coding market growing in 2026?